-You may have already read a few stories about Mermaid Pools and how awesome it is, but there is so much more to this part of the world than just that water hole.
+You may have already read a few stories about Mermaid Pools and how beautiful it is, but there is so much more to this part of the world than just that water hole.

-While most people go there only to visit Mermaid Pools, it’s highly recommended to venture out a bit further and discover how beautiful Tahmoor Gorge on the Bargo River really is.
+While most people go there only to visit Mermaid Pools, it’s recommended to venture out a bit further and discover how uniquely beautiful Tahmoor Gorge on the Bargo River is.

 Jumping into the pool is NOT recommended and is entirely at your own risk.
 Also note that there is no phone reception in the area.
 There are other, smaller water holes along the track where you can safely go for a swim.

 Furthermore, Mermaid Pools is considered a sacred site for traditional land owners, in particular for Indigenous women, and needs to be respected.

 Getting to the start of the walking track that leads to Mermaid Pools can be a bit confusing.

 Parking is available right next to the Rockford Road Bridge (see image below).